 The good news is that, thanks to donors and organizations like MCF, community funding is available to help those in need due to Covid-19 and other setbacks.
 MCF connects the dots between willing donors and nonprofits.
 Whether it’s funding to update a website, scholarships for adult learners, or other immediate needs, numerous ongoing grants are available for nonprofits in Maine.

 “I encourage nonprofits to go directly to the MCF website to find the competitive program that fits them and apply,” Young says.
-“We share the applications with the donor advised funders directly,” Young says.
-“And we have an online database where donors can search for the proposals that resonate.”
+“We share the applications with the donor-advised funders directly, and we have an online database where donors can search for the proposals that resonate.”

 There’s no telling who might step up with support.
 We’re rooting for the success of MCF, MDF, and other nonprofit organizations that are the life blood of Maine’s unique and vibrant culture.

 - Strategies for Economic Stability: Maine Development Foundation promotes support for leaders, dislocated workers, and Main Street, GovWebworks